S4 method for ConservationProblem,numeric

 Data format

-containing logical TRUE and/or FALSE values which indicate if certain planning units are should be locked to a specific zone in the solution.
+containing logical (i.e., TRUE or FALSE) values that indicate if certain planning units should be locked to a specific zone in the solution.
 Each row corresponds to a planning unit, each column corresponds to a zone, and each cell indicates if the planning unit should be locked to a given zone.
-Thus each row should only contain at most a single TRUE value.

-containing column name(s) that indicates if planning units should be locked for the solution.
-This format is only compatible if the planning units in the argument to x are a sf::sf() or data.frame object.
-The columns must have logical (i.e., TRUE or FALSE) values indicating if the planning unit is to be locked for the solution.
+containing column name(s) for the planning unit data in x that indicate if planning units should be locked for the solution.
+This format is only compatible if the argument to x has sf::st_sf() or data.frame planning units.
+The columns must have logical (i.e., TRUE or FALSE) values indicating if planning units should be locked for the solution.
 For problems that contain a single zone, the argument to data must contain a single column name.
 Otherwise, for problems that contain multiple zones, the argument to data must contain a column name for each zone.

 containing geometries that will be used to lock planning units for the solution.
 Specifically, planning units in x that spatially intersect with y will be locked (per intersecting_units()).
 Note that this option is only available for problems that contain a single management zone.